Malaysia: Market Summary

 Sustainable Bond Market

-Malaysia's sustainable bond market tallied USD15.4 billion at the end of December, reflecting a 0.1% q-o-q contraction in Q4 2024, with sustainability bonds making up 70.8% and green bonds 19.0% of the total.
-Corporate bonds dominate a majority (77.2%) of the sustainable bond market, 59.7% of which carried maturities longer than 5 years.
-Outstanding government-issued sustainable bonds only carried maturities of over 5 years.
+Malaysia's sustainable bond market tallied USD15.7 billion at the end of March on 1.9% q-o-q growth, with sustainability bonds making up 70.2% and green bonds 19.2% of the total.
+Corporate bonds dominate a majority (77.6%) of the sustainable bond market, 59.8% of which carried tenors of more than 5 years, resulting in a size-weighted average tenor of 8.6 years at the end of March.